-The financial statement and notes of Alcore Limited for the period from date of incorporation to 31 December 2018 was authorised for issue in accordance with a resolution of the Directors and covers Alcore Limited as required by the Corporations Act 2001.
+The financial statement and notes of Alcore Limited for the year ended 31 December 2019 was authorised for issue in accordance with a resolution of the Directors and covers Alcore Limited as required by the Corporations Act 2001.

 The financial statement and notes is presented in Australian currency.